Ionut767/Github.Search/README.md

 ## 🐛 Bug report!:

 - Chrome Extensions doesn't support backend code.
 I am working on a solution for this!
+  FIX: To improve the user experience and align with security best practices, I plan to set up a separate website for this extension.
+The API for secure GET requests with rate limits will be implemented, and it will be openly available for developers to build their own extensions using this extension API.
+The website will receive update logs on a Markdown file in this repository, and it will be continuously updated with new features and improvements.
+The website itself will be kept private for enhanced security, but its public API will be actively supported.
+This change will further enhance the functionality and security of the extension, and it will provide a valuable resource for developers.

 ## ⚠️ Warning